 Ausfilm connects the international film community to Australia's incentives, facilities and talent.

 The Office of Economic Development

 Are you or do you know an upcoming young film maker aged between 7-25 years?

-Show us what TIME means to you with a short 3-5 minute film.
 If you don't have access to a professional film camera don't despair!
-You can even shoot and edit the film on your smart phone.
+You can even shoot and edit a short 3-5 minute film on your smart phone.

 For more information visit our IFFY page or phone (07) 3810 6666.